luxwarp/locidb/README.md

 Small and simple nosql-like database module for NodeJS and Electron applications.

-This module lets you store objects into simple plain text files as a JSON string.
+This module lets you store Array of objects into simple plain text files as a JSON string.
 You dont need to stringify your objects first, we do that for you. (see usage below).

 This noSQL-like database is perfect for your small NodeJS and Electron applications where you maby want to store some kind of user settings, todo-list etc for example.

+See our [change log](https://github.com/mmcarlsson/locidb/wiki/Change-log) in the wiki.

 ## Install
 `npm install locidb`